Fall of man: Protestantism

+Eastern Orthodoxy

 Eastern Orthodox Christianity rejects the idea that the guilt of original sin is passed down through generations.
-It bases its teaching in part on Ezekiel 18:20 that says a son is not guilty of the sins of his father.
+It bases its teaching in part on Ezekiel 18:20, which says a son is not guilty of the sins of his father.
 The Church teaches that, in addition to their conscience and tendency to do good, men and women are born with a tendency to sin due to the fallen condition of the world.
 It follows Maximus the Confessor and others in characterising the change in human nature as the introduction of a "deliberative will" (θέλημα γνωμικόν) in opposition to the "natural will" (θέλημα φυσικόν) created by God which tends toward the good.
 Thus, according to Paul the Apostle in his epistle to the Romans, non-Christians can still act according to their conscience.

 Eastern Orthodoxy believes that, while everyone bears the consequences of the first sin (that is, death), only Adam and Eve are guilty of that sin.
 Adam's sin is not comprehended only as disobedience to God's commandment, but as a change in man's hierarchy of values from theocentricism to anthropocentrism, driven by the object of his lust, outside of God, in this case the tree which was seen to be "good for food", and something "to be desired" (see also theosis, seeking union with God).

 Meta-historical fall

-The biblical fall of man is also understood by some Christians (especially those in the Eastern Orthodox tradition) as a reality outside of empirical history that effects the entire history of the universe.
-This concept of a meta-historical fall (also called metaphysical, supramundane, or atemporal) has been most recently expounded by the Orthodox theologians David Bentley Hart, John Behr, and Sergei Bulgakov, but it has roots in the writings of several early church fathers, especially Origen and Maximus the Confessor.
-Bulgakov writes in his 1939 book The Bride of the Lamb translated by Boris Jakim (Wm.
-B. Eerdmans, 2001):
+The biblical fall of man is also understood by some Christian theologians, especially those belonging to the Eastern Orthodox tradition, as a reality outside of empirical history that affects the entire history of the universe.
+This concept of a meta-historical fall (also called metaphysical, supramundane, or atemporal) has been most recently expounded by the Eastern Orthodox theologians David Bentley Hart, John Behr, and Sergei Bulgakov, but it has roots in the writings of several early Church Fathers, especially Origen and Maximus the Confessor.
+Bulgakov writes in his 1939 book The Bride of the Lamb:

 Empirical history begins precisely with the fall, which is its starting premise.
 But this beginning of history lies beyond empirical being and cannot be included in its chronology. ...[With the] narrative in Genesis 3, ...an event is described that lies beyond our history, although at its boundary.
 Being connected with our history, this event inwardly permeates it.

-David Bentley Hart has written about this concept of an atemporal fall in his 2005 book The Doors of the Sea as well as in his essay "The Devil’s March: Creatio ex Nihilo, the Problem of Evil, and a Few Dostoyevskian Meditations" (from his 2020 book Theological Territories).
+American philosopher and Eastern Orthodox theologian David Bentley Hart has written about the concept of an atemporal fall in his 2005 book The Doors of the Sea, as well as in his 2018 essay The Devil's March: Creatio ex nihilo, the Problem of Evil, and a Few Dostoyevskian Meditations.